jbiason/blog/content/research/decoding-fast.md

 ### Type: Presence Map

 Presence Maps are used in conjunction with operators.
-They are read basically like you'd read an unsigned int (read bytes till you find the one with the high order bit) but do not have any conversion in themselves.
-Every time you need to check if a field is present by checking the presence map, you consume the high
+They are read like unsigned Ints are read (read bytes till you find the one with the high order bit, remove the high order bits and put all the bits in sequence) but do not have any conversion in themselves.
+Every time the decoder need to check if a field is present in the presence map, the bit is consumed and the line moves on.

-Presence Maps are not present in the template and their presence is implied if there is the need for one.
-For example, in a pure mandatory sequence of fields, there will be no presence map at all. order bit from it, so it is never used again.
+Presence Maps are not present in the template and their presence is implied if there is at least one field that requires it.
+For example, if all the fields in a sequence are mandatory, there will be no Presence Map in the incoming data.

-The bits in the Presence Map are in the order of the required fields.
+The bits in the Presence Map are in the order of the fields in the template.
 For example, if a template with:

 1. A mandatory field;
 2. A field with an operator that requires the presence map (I'll mention those